What is topic modelling?

 Deep learning for topic modelling

-While deep learning is commonly used for a wide range of natural language processing tasks, it is not typically used for topic modelling.
+While deep learning is commonly used for various natural language processing tasks, it is not typically used for topic modelling.
 Instead, deep learning is often used to improve the performance of other techniques, such as Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF), by providing them with better word embeddings or by incorporating additional context information.

-Overall, while deep learning is not typically used as a standalone technique for topic modelling, it can help improve other algorithms’ performance and provide additional context information that can help the algorithm better capture the underlying structure in the data.
+Overall, while deep learning is not typically used as a standalone technique for topic modelling, it can help improve other algorithms’ performance and provide additional context information to help the algorithm better capture the underlying structure in the data.

 How to do topic modelling in Python